Coder4916/The-CB-Suite/README.md

 #### **Typography**

-The fonts I used for the website were all included within the [Start Bootstrap](https://startbootstrap.com/), [Clean Blog](https://startbootstrap.com/theme/clean-blog) package, which includes Open Sans, Helvetica Neue, Helvetica, Arial, sans-serif for all titles and navigation bar text and Lora, Times New Roman and serif for body text.
+The fonts I used for the website were all included within the [Start Bootstrap](https://startbootstrap.com/), [Clean Blog](https://startbootstrap.com/theme/clean-blog) package, which includes Open Sans, Helvetica Neue, Helvetica, Arial, sans-serif for all titles and navigation bar text, and Lora, Times New Roman and serif for body text.

 #### **Imagery**